LifeScopeLabs/lifescope-api/setup/03-production-build.md

 All further instructions will assume AWS technologies since we can speak to them; using another cloud provider should work similarly, just with appropriate deviations to account for how Google/Microsoft/etc. clouds work in practice.

+## Location of Kubernetes scripts

+This guide references Kubernetes configuration scripts.
+These scripts are all located in [a separate repository](https://github.com/lifescopelabs/lifescope-kubernetes).

 ## Create config file
 You'll need to create a new file in the config folder called production.json.
 The gitignore contains this filename, so there's no chance of accidentally committing it.